 Virtually all programs require the results of Step 1 for file review.
 This can be taken in select Canadian cities.
-In 2020, it was announced that USMLE will be converted to a pass/fail system, which will be implemented no earlier than January 1, 2022.
-Adequate preparation for Step 1 can take 1 - 4 months.
+In 2020, it was announced that USMLE will be converted to a pass/fail system, which was implemented in 2022.
+Adequate preparation for Step 1 can takes 1 - 6 months.
 Recommended resources include your medical school notes, UWorld, Pathoma, and First Aid.
 Before purchasing any of these resources, make sure to check the CFMS website to see whether a discount code is available.

-Step 2 is composed of two parts and tests clinical knowledge (CK) as well as Clinical Skills (CS).
+As of 2024, Step 2 only involves the clinical knowledge (CK), with the Clinical Skills (CS) portion permanently cancelled as of 2021.
 Step 2 may not be required for the selection process but must nevertheless be completed before offers may be accepted.
-Select Canadian cities offer CK, but CS is only offered in the US.
-At this time, testing for CS has been suspended and the test discontinued, in light of the COVID-19 pandemic.
+Select Canadian cities offer the Step 2 exam.